-The most common symptoms of biliary cancer include:
+The most common biliary cancer symptoms include:

 - Lack of appetite or unexplained weight loss

-- Nausea and/or fever: These symptoms are often caused by abnormal liver function, infection caused by the blockage of bile ducts or an increase in bilirubin.
+- Nausea and/or fever: These symptoms are often caused by abnormal liver function, infection caused by the blockage of bile ducts, or an increase in bilirubin.